farid-ariai/farid-ariai.github.io/_publications/2025-08-15-paper-title-number-6.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-08-15-paper-title-number-6
-excerpt: 'This paper specifically tackles these challenges, aiming to amplify the efficiency of language models tailored to the Persian language.'
+excerpt: 'This paper aim to amplify the efficiency of language models tailored to the Persian language.'
 date: 2024-01-01
 venue: 'Journal of AI and Data Mining'
 # paperurl: 'http://academicpages.github.io/files/paper3.pdf'